mckinsey/vizro/vizro-ai/docs/pages/user-guides/create-complex-dashboard.md

 """
 ```

-It's worth noting that, a more structured user request is also more machine readable.
+It's worth noting that a more structured user request is also more machine readable.

-- Top down instruction can help Vizro-AI to make better plans on what to build.
+- Top down instructions can help Vizro-AI to make better plans on what to build.
 - Using line breaks and special characters can help in making instructions clearer for a language model.
 It helps in parsing and understanding the structure and emphasis in your request.

-## 5. Call Vizro-AI
+## 3. Call Vizro-AI

 Next, submit the data and prompt string: